secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part I.md

 PS C:\htb> New-ADGroup -Name "Security Analysts" -SamAccountName analysts -GroupCategory Security -GroupScope Global -DisplayName "Security Analysts" -Path "OU=Security Analysts,OU=IT,OU=HQ-NYC,OU=Employees,OU=Corp,DC=INLANEFREIGHT,DC=LOCAL" -Description "Members of this group are Security Analysts under the IT OU"
 ```
 - #### From MMC Snap-in
 - This will be a quick two-step process for us.
-We first need to create a new OU to host our Security Analysts.
-To do so, we will :
+- We first need to create a new OU to host our Security Analysts.
+- To do so, we will :
 	- navigate to the "Corp > Employees > HQ-NYC > IT "OU.
 We are going to build out a new container within `IT`.
 	- Right-click on `IT` and select "New > Organizational Unit".
 A new window should appear.
-	    - input the name `Security Analysts` into the Name field and leave the default option set for the Protect checkbox.
+	    - Input the name `Security Analysts` into the Name field and leave the default option set for the Protect checkbox.
 Hit OK, and the OU should be created.
 - #### Create A New OU Under I.T.
 	- Our new OU "Security Analysts" should exist in the IT hive.